El Cuyo Yucatan: A Secret Paradise in the Southern Peninsula

-Between Quintana Roo and Yucatán, in the municipality of Tizimín, stretches a quiet white sand beach.
-El Cuyo Yucatan is a turquoise-colored paradise not on the map of most travelers who live outside the Yucatan Peninsula.
+El Cuyo Yucatan is a turquoise-colored paradise not on most travelers’ maps outside the Yucatan Peninsula.

 Its ocean has gentle waves and a magical color, very similar to that of the Mexican Caribbean.